 The student will evaluate the worship practices of a specific time period and/or group.
 The paper must be 8–9 pages and must include a brief discussion of the background of the time period and/or group, a summary of the worship practices, and a discussion of its strengths and weaknesses.
 The paper must be written in current Turabian format and must include at least 4 scholarly references.

 The student will outline the story of worship from creation to present day.
-The student will supply the requested information for the various sections listed on the provided Story of Worship Worksheet, which is located on Blackboard.
-The worksheet must include a title page, a bibliography, section headings, and footnotes in current Turabian format.
+The student will supply the requested information for the various sections listed on the provided Story of Worship Template.
+The assignment must include a title page, a bibliography, section headings, and footnotes in current Turabian format.

-Each quiz will cover the Reading & Study material from the assigned module/week.
+Each quiz will cover the Learn material from the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 4 essay questions, and have a time limit of 1 hour and 30 minutes.
 The answer to each question must be 50–100 words.